ceph/ceph/doc/ceph-volume/lvm/activate.rst

 # ensure that all required devices are ready for that OSD

 # start the ``ceph-osd@0`` systemd unit

+.. note:: The system infers the objectstore type (filestore or bluestore) by
+          inspecting the LVM tags applied to the OSD devices

 Existing OSDs
 -------------